oceanhackweek/oceanhackweek.github.io/index.md

 :::{admonition} Stay tuned for OceanHackWeek 2025
 :class: important

 We are planning an in-person event at the University of Washington Aug 18-22 in Seattle, WA USA.
-Applications Opening Soon!
+[Applications are open](https://docs.google.com/forms/d/1Mb72g93TySkyG_ls1Ql_wGEgynbUTI1YF_QJm4Mivv0/viewform?edit_requested=true) through July 14th.
 In the meantime, [check out our past events,](about/pasthackweeks) including [OHW24](ohw24/index).
 Please [contact us](about/contact) if you're interested in contributing to OceanHackWeek 2025 as Organizing Committee member, [tutorial instructor or project mentor](resources/organizing/index).

 <!--
 ```{button-link} ohw24/